sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

 ### Repository permissions API for managing ACLs in Sourcegraph

 Sourcegraph now provides a GraphQL API for setting repository permissions.
-Teams with complex permissioning requirements, such as having multiple code hosts, will benefit from setting up access controls directly in Sourcegraph.
+Teams with complex permissioning requirements (e.g., multiple code hosts), will benefit from setting up access controls directly in Sourcegraph.
 To enable Sourcegraph repository permissions, add `{ "permissions.userMapping" { "enabled": true, "bindID": "email" } }` to your site configuration.
 See the [explicit permissions API](https://docs.sourcegraph.com/admin/repo/permissions#explicit-permissions-api) documentation for more details.

 ### Faster permissions fetching on Bitbucket Server